 If you choose to stay in Victoria, there are many options.
-You could stay at The Empress, which is the most famous hotel in Victoria.
-The Empress is more expensive but it’s worth the money and it’s conveniently located right on the Inner Harbour.
+The Fairmont Empress is the most famous hotel in Victoria.
+The Empress is a luxury hotel in Victoria but it’s worth the money.
+Also, the hotel is conveniently located right on the Inner Harbour!

 Alternatively, you could try Fairways Hotel on the Mountain, which is beside Bear Mountain and the golf course.
-This hotel is in a quiet, beautiful location, and the staff are very helpful and friendly.
+This hotel is in a quiet, beautiful location.
+Also, the hotel staff is very helpful and friendly.

 Sandcut Beach is an amazing hidden gem in Southern Vancouver Island.
 The island has lots of beautiful waterfall and beach locations, just waiting for you to explore them.